frontyard/cordova-plugin-exoplayer/README.md

 - Renamed plugin's namespace from window.exoplayer to window.ExoPlayer
 - Removed `init` method as there is no need to keep instance of the plugin around.
 Just call methods directly on window.ExoPlayer
 - `show` now takes configuration parameters as the first argumeent since we don't need init any more.
-- Renamed `playOffset` configuration element to `seekTo` to match the coresponding method that does the same thing
+- Renamed `playOffset` configuration setting to `seekTo` to match the coresponding method that does the same thing
 - Replaced `play` and `pause` methods with single `playPause` that does both and keeps track of playback status

 ## Using